abolfazlshahsavaryyy/citizen_journal/README.md

+📰 CitizenJournal
-# CitizenJournal - A Twitter-like Web Application with Fake News and Hate Speech Detection
+A Twitter-like Web Application with Fake News and Hate Speech Detection

 CitizenJournal is a modern, Twitter-inspired web API project that combines social interaction with powerful machine learning features.
-Built using Django as the main web framework and integrated with FastAPI for ML model serving, this application aims to provide a rich user experience with intelligent content moderation.
+It is built using Django as the main backend framework and FastAPI for serving machine learning models.
+The application offers intelligent content moderation and social features such as pages, news, comments, discussions, Q&A, and notifications.

-## Tech Stack
+⚙️ Tech Stack

     Backend Framework: Django (main application)